Skip to main content

 Is meloxicam safe for cats?

 Meloxicam is safe for cats as a single one-dose injection before surgery.
-Multiple doses are contraindicated because of the risk of kidney failure and death.
-Currently, only two NSAIDs are FDA-approved for use in cats: meloxicam as a single-dose injection and robenacoxib for up to three days of doses.
-No NSAID is safe to give to a cat over the long-term.
+Multiple doses are considered safe when given in small doses, but the caregiver must monitor the cat closely for side effects.
+Currently, only two NSAIDs are FDA-approved for use in cats: meloxicam as a single-dose injection and robenacoxib for up to three doses.

 Meloxicam decreases blood flow to the kidneys, so even a single dose can cause mild kidney dysfunction.
 Because of its adverse effects on the kidneys, meloxicam and other NSAIDs may be too risky to give to a cat with kidney disease.
-Kidney problems are also a risk for dehydrated cats or low blood pressure.
-To avoid these risks, veterinarians will perform blood tests before giving the cat meloxicam.
+Kidney problems due to meloxicam are also a risk for dehydrated cats or cats with low blood pressure.
+To avoid these risks, veterinarians will carefully screen the cat and perform blood tests before administering meloxicam.

 Side effects of meloxicam in cats